Me2 (Red Dwarf): Production

-When Red Dwarf first went into the studios at BBC Manchester, "Me^{2}" didn't exist.
-It was originally planned to end the series with "Confidence and Paranoia", but after the BBC electrician strike disrupted the production.
-This gave the writers, Grant and Naylor, a chance to write a different finale to the series.
-They discarded the then-second episode "Bodysnatcher", about Rimmer stealing body parts from Lister to build a new body for himself, and wrote "Me^{2}".
-The plot of "Me^{2}" is partly based on "Bodysnatcher", which featured Lister not getting along with his own hologram—Grant and Naylor took this basic concept and centred it around Rimmer instead.
+When Red Dwarf first went into the studios at BBC Manchester, "Me^{2}" had not yet been written.
+An electrician strike meant that the originally planned shooting dates were used instead for rehearsals; it was decided that episode two of the run, "Bodysnatcher" was the weakest of the six.
+For the remount, it was scrapped, and replaced by "Me^{2}", following up the cliffhanger established at the end of the originally planned series finale, "Confidence and Paranoia".
+The plot of "Me^{2}" is partly based on "Bodysnatcher", which featured Lister not getting along with his own hologram - Grant and Naylor took this basic concept and centred it around Rimmer instead.
+The script for the episode was collected in the 1995 book Son of Soup.

 The two Rimmer scenes were shot using a split screen process, meaning that Chris Barrie would do a take on one half of the screen and then go over to the other half and do another take.
 The takes would be spliced together in the editing process.
 Rimmer's embarrassing and reputation-damaging incident with gazpacho soup is based on a real incident that was only narrowly avoided by writers Rob Grant and Doug Naylor.
 At a meeting at Thames Television, the pair were bewildered when they received cold soup, but refrained from saying anything.
 Afterwards, they discovered that gazpacho soup is meant to be served cold, and they had avoided the embarrassment that the fictional Rimmer would later suffer.

 Although Mac McDonald returned to play Captain Hollister, his scene was filmed at the same time as his appearances in the first episode; "The End".

 Additionally, the line "What a guy!" used by Rimmer 1 when spoken to Rimmer 2 was re-used in later series by other characters in reaction to the actions of Rimmer's parallel-universe alter-ego Ace Rimmer.